ARTICLE

 Scale

-The size of the area covered helps determine the scale of a map.
-A map that shows an area in great detail, such as a street map of a neighborhood, is called a large-scale map because objects on the map are relatively large.
-A map of a larger area, such as a continent or the world, is called a small-scale map because objects on the map are relatively small.
+The size of the area depicted, rather than the size of the actual map, determines how a map’s scale might be described.
+A map that shows a place in a great amount of detail, such as a neighborhood street map, is called a large-scale map because objects on the map appear relatively large.
+A map of a larger area, such as a whole continent or the entire world, is called a small-scale map because objects on the map appear small.

 Symbols

-Orientation refers to the presence of a compass rose or simply an arrow indicating directions on the map.
-If only an arrow is used, the arrow usually points north.
+“Orientation” refers to the presence of a compass rose or simply an arrow indicating the directions on the map.
+If only one arrow is used, the arrow usually points north.

 Map Projections